pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

     -   If you do $n$ times an operation which costs $n$, your running time is going to be $n^2$.

--   **Provide a recursive formula for the multiplication of two numbers.**
+-   **ovide a recursive formula for the multiplication of two numbers.**

         function multiplication(x, y) {
             if (y == 1) {